frontendnorth/fen/src/_blog/2019/rebooting-front-end-north.md

 ### Volunteers

 We’ll also be looking for some volunteers to help us on the day.
 If you’d like to register your interest [then please do so here]({{ metadata.volunteer_form }}) - but we won’t hold you to anything if you just want to talk to us and see what it’s all about first.

+**Added 22nd November:** We have written about how you can [get involved as a volunteer](/blog/2019/11/volunteering-to-help-at-fen-2020/).